zulip/zulip/help/guest-users.md

 Guest users **can**:

-- View and send messages in streams they have been added to, including viewing message history in the same way as other stream subscribers.
+- View and send messages in channels they have been added to, including viewing message history in the same way as other channel subscribers.

 Guest users **cannot**:

-- See private or public streams, unless they have been specifically added to the stream.
+- See private or public channels, unless they have been specifically added to the channel.
-- Create new streams or user groups.
+- Create new channels or user groups.
 - Add or manage bots.
 - Add custom emoji.
 - Invite users to join the organization.